 *Consider Reducing Medical Care

 This may sound counterintuitive, but certain procedures and medications can do more harm than good in older people.
 Colonoscopies, for example, are not recommended for people over the age of 75.
-Statins may have more side effects than benefits, and Benzodiazepines have been known to cause memory issues.
+In addition, statins may have more side effects than benefits, and Benzodiazepines have been known to cause memory issues.

-The risks and benefits of procedures and medications change over time, so it’s important to discuss it with your doctor frequently.
+The risks and benefits of procedures and medications change over time, so it’s essential to discuss them with your doctor frequently.

 Certain aspects of daily living may become too overwhelming, but with help in those key areas, you can stay at home.
 Grocery shopping, for example.
 By getting groceries delivered, you save yourself that time and energy as well as a drive in the car.
 Same for restaurant meals or Meals on Wheels.